Z11mm/z11mm/README.md

 ⚡ I'm documenting my learning journey in tech [here](https://ziimm.medium.com/).
 I'm somewhat of a modern polymath 🤓

-👯 I'm looking to collaborate on projects in Python and I'm interested in volunteering opportunities in tech.
+👯 I'm looking to collaborate on DevOps/SRE projects and I'm interested in volunteering opportunities in tech.

 ☁️ I'm a Google certified Professional Cloud Architect.
 Ask me about Google Cloud.